Summary

 Foreword

-Thus, all the main species of Ocimum, presented below, can be recognized “at first glance,” with the occasional exception of certain ecotypes of Ocimum americanum sp. pilosum… which can, nevertheless, be recognized “at first touch” – that is, at the first whiff of Citral when their leaves, or flower tops, are gently touched.
+Thus, all the main species of Ocimum, presented below, can be recognized “at first glance,” with the occasional exception of certain ecotypes of Ocimum americanum var. pilosum… which can, nevertheless, be recognized “at first touch” – that is, at the first whiff of Citral when their leaves, or flower tops, are gently touched.

-It should, also, be noted that certain ecotypes of the “purpurascens” type, of Ocimum americanum sp. pilosum, with chemotypes other than Citral predominating, are difficult to differentiate from Ocimum basilicum at first glance.
+It should, also, be noted that certain ecotypes of the “purpurascens” type, of Ocimum americanum var. pilosum, with chemotypes other than Citral predominating, are difficult to differentiate from Ocimum basilicum at first glance.
 These include, for example, the ecotypes “Anis” (Richters Seeds.
 Canada) and “Nouvelle Guinée” (Kokopelli).
-This is why many studies continue to present them as such, even though geneticists have formally placed them in the same genetic clade as Ocimum americanum sp. pilosum.
+This is why many studies continue to present them as such, even though geneticists have formally placed them in the same genetic clade as Ocimum americanum var. pilosum.

 In fact, if I may digress into somewhat philosophical considerations, Basil species are like the Peoples of the Earth.
 The Ocimum genus is an “Archetype,” but it is not manifested in physical reality: it only has an informational (genetic) reality.